Intermodalics/pickit-docs/docs/examples/pickit-example-case-depalletizing-buckets.rst

 layer is empty, the robot should pick the cardboard and place it on the side.

-In this example, a large 4 degrees of freedom depalletizing robotic arm, equipped with a vacuum gripper, is used for the picking.
+In this example, a large 4 degrees of freedom (DoF) depalletizing robotic arm, equipped with a vacuum gripper, is used for the picking.
 The gripper is composed of four suction cups.